t-mart/dotfiles/.github/README.md

     }
     ```

-    (This alias/function is in shell startup files, so this is just a bootstrap until deployment.)
+    (This alias/function is in shell startup files, so this is just a bootstrap
+    for this session.)

-2. Checkout out the dotfiles
+3. Checkout out the dotfiles

     ```sh
     dfgit checkout
     ```

-    The step above might fail because the checkout might overwrite some existing files.
-Delete these
+    **This step might fail** because the checkout might doesn't want to overwrite files that already
-    or back them up somewhere.
-Rerun the command until it succeeds.
+    exist.
+So, delete the ones listed or back them up somewhere.
+Rerun the command until it
+    succeeds.

-3. Don't show untracked files
+4. Don't show untracked files

+    This ensures that `git status` doesn't show us a ton of files that we're not interested in.

     ```sh
     dfgit config --local status.showUntrackedFiles no